 Employment as a fiduciary manager Receiving a mandate to provide fiduciary management services should represent the beginning of a long-term relationship between provider and the trustees of the scheme.
 Of the surveyed managers, 83% said that the trustees of each scheme they looked after received independent written advice about their employment.
 Independent third party advice is becoming more important as more schemes opt for fiduciary management services, and fiduciary providers in Ireland seem to be aware of the importance of this impartial advice.
 When asked about the benefits of seeking such counsel, 100% responded that independent advice is either beneficial or extremely beneficial both to them and the schemes they manage.
 50% of managers surveyed may recommend seeking such advice to their clients, while the rest would always recommend that their clients do so.
-The demand for such third party advice seems to be on the rise, with providers commenting: Not all appointments are intermediated but increasingly this is the case A Fiduciary Manager The benefits of having a Third Party Evaluator relies on the ability and market knowledge of the independent third party.
+The demand for such third party advice seems to be on the rise, with one provider commenting: Not all appointments are intermediated but increasingly this is the case A Fiduciary Manager The benefits of having a Third Party Evaluator relies on the ability and market knowledge of the independent third party.
 A Fiduciary Manager View of the fiduciary market in Ireland We asked all of the managers who completed our survey, whether or not they were currently active in the Irish market, about their views of the current fiduciary management market in Ireland.
 When asked about the number of opportunities there were in the Irish market at present, there was a mixed response (Table 1.)
-50% of our respondents felt that there were too few opportunities in the market. rtant s, Table 1 100% ne Plenty Just Enough Too Few of active fiduciary 38% 12% 50% mangers see independent third party y advice as beneficial or Clearly there is a vast difference in the opportunity set for individual fiduciary managers.
-Fig. 4 shows the number of Beauty Parades attended and the number of times each manager was the sole manager to pitch to a company. extremely beneficial
+50% of our respondents felt that there were too few opportunities in the market.
+100% of active fiduciary mangers see independent third party advice as beneficial or extremely beneficial